chrisbridges/thinkful-git-workshop/README.md

 # git thinkful-git-workshop
 This is a repo where a bunch of awesome students learned Git / GitHub and made their first open-source contribution :)

-Feel free to add your name and GitHub handle below
+Feel free to add your name and GitHub handle below!
 __

 (to create a link - "[Awesome-GitHub-User] (https://www.link-to-github.com)" (remove space))